google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 This is a 3″ Dial industrial BBQ thermometer with a temperature range of 3″ Dial and a 304 Stainless Steel Case.

-Delux BBQ Thermometer
+Deluxe BBQ Thermometer

 Case: 304 Stainless Steel

-Dial: Anti Parallax, heavy gauge aluminum with a matt finish
+Dial: Anti-Parallax, heavy-gauge aluminum with a matt finish

 Stem: 304 stainless steel, TIG welded at tip and case connection, 1/4″ diameter stem.